seltmann/2017-04-21-ucsb/_episodes/sqldf.md

 # What is a relational database?

-A database that relates one value in one table to a value in another table.
+A collection of data organized into tables and those tables contain values that relate one table to another.

 # What is SQL?